supertriodo/Arena-Tracker/README.md

 Extract the zip wherever you want and double click the executable, no installation required.
 (If you want to run it from a terminal don't use sudo.)

-Data used by Arena Tracker will be stored in USER/Arena Tracker with the following structure:
+Data used by Arena Tracker will be stored in USER/Arena Tracker (Windows/Mac) or USER/.local/share/Arena Tracker (Linux) with the following structure:
 * Arena Tracker\
  * ArenaTrackerLog.txt     -- (Log created by Arena Tracker, used for debugging)
  * ArenaTrackerDecks.json  -- (Your deck collection in Arena Tracker)